 On March 31 1964, Brazilian General Olímpio Mourão Filho of the 4th military region ordered his troops to move to Rio de Janeiro to overthrow Goulart who left Rio the following day to Brasilia in an attempt to prevent the coup politically that he knew was coming.
 Then President LBJ urged US ambassador, Lincoln Gordon, and the military attaché, Colonel Vernon A. Walters to support the coup.
 Johnson also ordered a US Navy fleet sailing from Aruba led by an aircraft carrier to aid the coup.
 They brought ammunition, gasoline, and motor oil.
 110 tons of ammunition and CS gas (o-chlorobenzylidene malononitrile, a central component of tear gas) were airlifted.
 Johnson also ordered two US guided missile destroyers, an aircraft carrier, and four destroyers to sail to Brazil under the pretense of a “military exercise.”
 The CIA station in Brazil under Director John McCone and deputy chief of Western Hemisphere operations, Desmond Fitzgerald also injected money into Goulart opposition groups and covertly encouraged anti-socialist sentiments in Brazil’s armed forces, student groups, churches, and businesses in order to rally support for the coup.
 But as the CIA’s files on the operation remain classified, the full scope of its involvement is currently unknown to the public.

 After Nelson Rockefeller visited Uruguay in 1969 on a tour commissioned by Nixon, he returned to Washington to set an intervention into motion.
-The CIA sent Dan Mitrione in 1969 who settled there to “oversee the Office of Public Safety, under the guise of USAID,”19 which helped to train local police and provide them with weapons.
+The CIA sent Dan Mitrione in 1969 who settled there to “oversee the Office of Public Safety, under the guise of USAID,”23 which helped to train local police and provide them with weapons.
 (Mitrione did the same in Brazil.)
 Mitrione made torture a government policy and directed them to target the Tupamaros relentlessly.
-Mitrione’s first targets, however, were homeless panhandlers whom he used to experiment his torture techniques.
+Mitrione’s first targets, however, were homeless panhandlers who he used to experiment torture techniques.
 Of his techniques, he sickly stated“You have to act with the efficiency and cleanliness of a surgeon and with the perfection of an artist . . .”
-Tupamaros kidnapped Mitrione the following year and demanded the pardons of imprisoned Tupamaros in exchange for his release.
+Tupamaros kidnapped Mitrione the following year and demanded the release of imprisoned Tupamaros in exchange for his release.
 Nixon refused to negotiate and instead made threats of incredible repression, which was ramped up the following year with the next election.
-Mitrione was found dead in the trunk of a car ten days after being kidnapped.
+Mitrione was found dead in the trunk of a car.